Illinois State University

 F. Special Meetings

-Upon written request of a least one-third of the CTE members, special meetings must be called by the CTE chairperson within five school days of the receipt of the request.
+Upon written request of at least one-third of the CTE members, special meetings must be called by the CTE chairperson within five school days of the receipt of the request.

 Article VII.
 Review of these Bylaws

-These bylaws and the conceptual framework for professional educator preparation at Illinois State University, shall be reviewed by the University Liaison and Faculty Interests Committee at a minimum every five years following the last approval by the Academic Senate.
+These bylaws and the conceptual framework for professional educator preparation at Illinois State University, shall be reviewed by the Executive Committee at a minimum every five years following the last approval by the Academic Senate.
 Recommendations of this Committee shall be submitted to the CTE and the Academic Senate for approval.

 • (Approved May 2, 1989 by Council for Teacher Education)